 It is not clear whether or not an application would be published as denied between Steps 3 and 4 or between Steps 6 and 7.
 Another important aspect to take in consideration is that searches are mandatory and must be filed along with the application.

 The opposition period is 30 working days from publication date of the application in the IP Bulletin.
 Oppositions are no longer decided on their merits; rather, failure to file a response to the opposition will result in the application being declared withdrawn.

 Protection begins with the date of registration.
-A trademark registration is valid for 15 years from the date of registration.
+Before 12 September 2008 the trademark duration is valid for 10 years from the date of registration.
+After 12 September 2008 a trademark registration is valid for 15 years from the date of registration.
 The registration is renewable for periods of 15 years.

 If the trademark has not been used for a 2 year period, it may subject to cancellation.
 In this action the burden of proof lies with the party who filed the action.